Technological unemployment: Classical era

+The issue of machines displacing human labour has been discussed since at least Aristotle's time.

 According to author Gregory Woirol, the phenomenon of technological unemployment is likely to have existed since at least the invention of the wheel.
 Ancient societies had various methods for relieving the poverty of those unable to support themselves with their own labour.
 Ancient China and ancient Egypt may have had various centrally run relief programmes in response to technological unemployment dating back to at least the second millennium BC.
 Ancient Hebrews and adherents of the ancient Vedic religion had decentralised responses where aiding the poor was encouraged by their faiths.
 In ancient Greece, free labourers could find themselves unemployed due to both the effects of ancient labour saving technology and to competition from slaves ("machines of flesh and blood").
 Sometimes, these unemployed workers would starve to death or were forced into slavery themselves although in other cases they were supported by handouts.
 Pericles responded to perceived technological unemployment by launching public works programmes to provide paid work to the jobless.
 Pericle's programmes were criticized for wasting public money but these criticisms were defeated.

 Perhaps the earliest example of a scholar discussing the phenomenon of technological unemployment occurs with Aristotle, who speculated in Book One of Politics that if machines could become sufficiently advanced, there would be no more need for human labour.
 Similar to the Greeks, ancient Romans responded to the problem of technological unemployment by relieving poverty with handouts (such as the Cura Annonae).
 Several hundred thousand families were sometimes supported like this at once.
 Less often, jobs were directly created with public works programmes, such as those launched by the Gracchi.
 Various emperors even went as far as to refuse or ban labour saving innovations.
 In one instance, the introduction of a labor-saving invention was blocked, when Emperor Vespasian refused to allow a new method of low-cost transportation of heavy goods, saying "You must allow my poor hauliers to earn their bread."
 Labour shortages began to develop in the Roman empire towards the end of the second century AD, and from this point mass unemployment in Europe appears to have largely receded for over a millennium.